vtog/labGuides/source/ocp/openshift-day2.rst

 <https://docs.openshift.com/container-platform/4.12/networking/changing-cluster-network-mtu.html>`_

 .. note:: In the OCP doc they use a machine config to change the nodes interface MTU.
 I found this did NOT work.
-I simply used nmcli to chagne the value.
+I simply used nmcli to change the value.

 .. important:: This is for **OVN-kubernetes** only.
 For OpenShift SDN see